dedwards25/Python_Option_Pricing/README.md

 # optlib
-A library to price financial options using closed-form solutions written in Python.
+A library to fetch financial option chains and price options using closed-form solutions written in Python.
 Original code written by Davis Edwards, packaged by Daniel Rojas.
 MIT License.

-## Includes
-1. European Options: Black-Scholes, Black76, Merton, Garman-Kohlhagan;
-2. Spread Options: Kirk's Approximation, Heat Rate Options;
-3. American Options: Bjerksund-Stensland
-4. Implied Volatility
-5. Asian Options
+**Changelog**

+* 1/1/2017 Davis Edwards, Created GBS and Asian option formulas
+* 3/2/2017 Davis Edwards, added TeX formulas to describe calculations
+* 4/9/2017 Davis Edwards, added spread option (Kirk's approximation)
+* 5/10/2017 Davis Edwards, added graphics for sensitivity analysis
+* 5/18/2017 Davis Edwards, added Bjerksund-Stensland (2002) approximation for American Options
+* 5/19/2017 Davis Edwards, added implied volatility calculations
+* 6/7/2017 Davis Edwards, expanded sensitivity tests for American option approximation.
+* 6/21/2017 Davis Edwards, added documentation for Bjerksund-Stensland models
+* 7/21/2017 Davis Edwards, refactored all of the functions to match the parameter order to Haug's "The Complete Guide to Option Pricing Formulas".
+* 08/31/2020 Daniel Rojas, Added functionality to fetch option chains using the TDAmeritrade API.

+**TODO List**

+1. Since the Asian Option valuation uses an approximation, need to determine the range of acceptable stresses that can be applied to the volatility input
+2. Sub-class the custom assertions in this module to work with "unittest"
+3. Update the greek calculations for American Options - currently the Greeks are approximated by the greeks from GBS model.
+4. Add a bibliography referencing the academic papers used as sources
+5. Finish writing documentation formulas for Close-Form approximation for American Options
+6. Refactor the order of parameters for the function calls to replicate the order of parameters in academic literature
+7. Add figures to README.md

 ## Installation